 Workplace happiness and well-being are two metrics through which many of us base our employer’s value on.
 Instead of higher salaries, many employers are changing their strategy of attracting and retaining top talent by offering more flexible hours and more comfortable accommodations at the office.

-In a class survey of the 2015 Harvard MBA class, only 4 percent of the class expressed intent to pursue a career in investment banking, a notoriously draining career path.
+In a class survey of the 2015 Harvard MBA class, only 4 percent of the class expressed intent to pursue a high-paying career in investment banking, a notoriously draining career path.
 Instead, many graduates were opting for careers at technology companies that promised more reasonable hours combined with a high level of pay.
 This change in attitude is a direct result of happiness being commoditized by companies in order to recruit employees.
 And it’s wrong.
 Work-life balance is a false dichotomy.

 In a work-life balance dynamic, we divide work and life into two opposing forces competing for our attention; thus we have already created a conflict between the two.
 If we stress the importance of balance between work and the rest of our lives, we have created a situation where we treat work as an evil force imposing on our life and the happiness we pursue through it.
 We should instead seek to unite them in order to enjoy both more.

 The MBA graduates in the 2015 survey are correct for desiring more balance in their lives in the form of a reduction in hours worked, but it is the assumption that this alone will create a better life is erroneous.
 Work needs to be fulfilling in order to justify the decision, and many people will be more content working 80 hours a week at a job they love than working 40 hours a week at a job they despise.
 Countless entrepreneurs have thrown themselves into developing their vision not because they have to, but because they want to.